-- Receive referrals from all six Coordination Agencies and triage referrals provincially, collaborating with the other two Hubs. - Coordinate intake for all three Hubs to ensure the appropriate provision of consultations and support services to Coordination Agencies by: - Assigning referrals to the psychiatrist deemed to have the best skill set for the referral; - Addressing cultural and linguistic needs; - Supporting existing Hub and CYMH community service provider relationships; and - Supporting the service targets and operational capacity of all three Hubs.
+- Receive referrals from all six Coordination Agencies and triage referrals provincially, collaborating with the other two Hubs. - Coordinate intake for all three Hubs to ensure the appropriate provision of consultations and support services to Coordination Agencies by: - Assigning referrals to one of the three Hubs; Addressing cultural and linguistic needs; - Supporting existing Hub and CYMH community service provider relationships; and - Supporting the service targets and operational capacity of all three Hubs.